apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsDesign.md

 Each DataNode sends a Heartbeat message to the NameNode periodically.
 A network partition can cause a subset of DataNodes to lose connectivity with the NameNode.
 The NameNode detects this condition by the absence of a Heartbeat message.
 The NameNode marks DataNodes without recent Heartbeats as dead and does not forward any new IO requests to them.
 Any data that was registered to a dead DataNode is not available to HDFS any more.
 DataNode death may cause the replication factor of some blocks to fall below their specified value.
 The NameNode constantly tracks which blocks need to be replicated and initiates replication whenever necessary.
 The necessity for re-replication may arise due to many reasons: a DataNode may become unavailable, a replica may become corrupted, a hard disk on a DataNode may fail, or the replication factor of a file may be increased.

+The time-out to mark DataNodes dead is conservatively long (over 10 minutes by default) in order to avoid replication storm caused by state flapping of DataNodes.
+Users can set shorter interval to mark DataNodes as stale and avoid stale nodes on reading and/or writing by configuration for performance sensitive workloads.

 ### Cluster Rebalancing

 The HDFS architecture is compatible with data rebalancing schemes.
 A scheme might automatically move data from one DataNode to another if the free space on a DataNode falls below a certain threshold.
 In the event of a sudden high demand for a particular file, a scheme might dynamically create additional replicas and rebalance other data in the cluster.
 These types of data rebalancing schemes are not yet implemented.